 Join a group of DCLC tutors and other book lovers in reading a work of literature each month to promote reading and to share ideas about the books that are read.

 This month, the “One Book...One Literacy Council” will meet on Thursday, March 13, at Noon, to discuss The Twelve Tribes of Hattie, by Ayana Mathis.

 In general, "One Book...One Literacy Council" meets the second Monday of each month.

 The meeting will take place at DCLC, 2217 Providence Avenue, Chester PA 19013.
 Feel free to bring your lunch to this informal gathering.
 All are welcome.
 No RSVP is required.

 Participants also can post their reactions to the book on our blog.

-The “One Book...One Literacy Council” group reads books of mutual interest and meets regularly (usually the first Monday of the month) to discuss them.
+The “One Book...One Literacy Council” group reads books of mutual interest and meets regularly (usually the second Monday of the month) to discuss them.
 To learn which books have been discussed previously by the group, read our list of past books.